dylanjmiller/HippocampusSegmentation/readme.md

 python predict.py DATASET_PATH OUT_FOLDER OUTPUT_FILENAME
 ```

-for more options and information run `python predict.py --help`
+For more options and information run `python predict.py --help`

 Input data within `DATASET_PATH` is required to be in a specific format.